-The Latrobe Valley Asbestos Taskforce was established by the Victorian Government in 2019 to review how asbestos is managed in the Latrobe Valley.
+The Latrobe Valley Asbestos Taskforce was established by the Victorian Government in 2019 to review how asbestos is identified, managed and disposed of across the broader Latrobe Valley region.

 Today there continues to be a high level of awareness of asbestos and asbestos-related issues in the Latrobe Valley: